SAP-samples/btp-cap-genai-rag/README.md

 ## Business Use Case of the Reference Application

-The [provided code sample](./single-tenant) presents a application crafted by a potential SAP partner or customer, tailored for SAP Business Technology Platform (SAP BTP).
+The [provided code sample](./single-tenant) presents an application crafted by a potential SAP partner or customer, tailored for SAP Business Technology Platform (SAP BTP).
 This scenario presents a comprehensive solution for enhancing customer support within a travel agency, utilizing advanced email insights and automation.
 The system analyzes incoming emails using Large Language Models (LLMs) to offer core insights such as categorization, sentiment analysis and urgency assessment.
 It goes beyond basic analysis by extracting key facts and customizable fields like location, managed through a dedicated configuration page.

 One innovative feature involves utilizing email embeddings to identify similar historical emails, aiding in understanding how similar requests were handled previously.
 This fosters consistent and efficient customer service.
 The code also demonstrates the capabilities of summarizing and translating both email subject and body, enabling streamlined comprehension across languages.